Akhara: Historical timeline

 In 1657/1672 CE, Satnami revellion against Aurangzeb's persecution of Non-Muslims.

 In 1664 CE, Dashanami Akhara possibly battled Aurangzeb.

 In 1690 CE and 1760 CE, Akharas of Saivites and Vaishnava sects fought each other at Nashik mela (60,000 died) and Haridwar mela (1,800 died).

 In 1770-1820 CE, during Sannyasi rebellion against Company rule in India, Akharas played a key role specially the Dashanami akhara.

 In 1780 CE, the East India Company administration establish the sequence of order of procession for royal bathing by the akharas at Kumbh Mela to eliminate disputes.

+In 2018, the Kinnar Akhara was established by the hijra(transgender) community.
+It is under the Juna Akhada (Shri Panchdashnaam Juna Akhada).

 Today, akhara may be used for religious purposes or for the teaching of yoga and martial arts.
-Some of the noted Akhara organizations include Akhil Bharatiya Akhara Parishad (All India Akhara Council), Nirmohi Akhara, Shri Dattatreya Akhara and Guru Hanuman Akhara.
+Some of the noted Akhara organisations include Akhil Bharatiya Akhara Parishad (All India Akhara Council), Nirmohi Akhara, and Shri Dattatreya Akhara.

 Akharas within Guru–Shishya traditional Sampradaya-Paramparas

 Sampradaya is a particular system of belief and within it a particular guru's lineage is called parampara.
 There are 3 distinct belief-system Sampradayas (Vaishnava, Shaivite and Dashanami sampradaya), each of which follows one of 3 types of Guru–shishya parampara lineage (Deva, Rishi and Manav parampara), each sampradaya-parampara may have several akharas of shastradhari (intellectuals) or astradhari (warriors), and larger akharas may have own one or more permanent mathas.

 Sampradaya (Sanskrit : सम्प्रदाय IAST sampradāya) translated as ‘tradition’, 'spiritual lineage' or a ‘religious system’.
 It relates to a succession of masters and disciples, which serves as a spiritual channel, and provides a delicate network of relationships that lends stability to a religious identity.
 Sampradaya is a body of practice, views and attitudes, which are transmitted, redefined and reviewed by each successive generation of followers.
 A particular guru lineage is called parampara.
 By receiving diksha (initiation) into the guru–shishya traditional parampara of a living guru, one belongs to its proper sampradaya.
 One cannot become a member by birth, as is the case with gotra, a seminal, or hereditary, dynasty.
 In the traditional residential form of education, the shishya remains with his or her guru as a family member and gets the education as a true learner.
 In some traditions there is never more than one active master at the same time in the same guruparamaparya (lineage).